 Wai’anapanapa State Park is a beautiful place to spend a day - or more.
 The park has an open lawn where you are allowed to pitch a tent.
 There’s a bathroom nearby, but those are the only facilities.

 Did you know?
 Wai'anapanapa means something akin to glistening water in Hawaiian.

-The area was named after the freshwater streams and pools nearby, to which you’ll have excellent access.
+The area was named after the freshwater streams and pools nearby.

 Located in near the Keanae Peninsula about 50 minutes from Hana Town on the Road to Hana, The YMCA owns and operates this campground.
 There are YMCA facilities on-site including a gym and showers, so this is a great place to call home base if you’re looking to camp for the entirety of your stay.

 BEACHES IN EAST MAUI

 There are a few beautiful beaches on the eastern edge of the Maui.
 These are a bit more remote and less developed than those on the rest of the island.
 If you’re looking to escape the crowds, it can be worth it to make a trip out to these more remote locations.

 Inside of Waianapanapa State Park, you’ll find the best black sand beach on the island.
 This beautiful cove features a lava tube and blowholes, in addition to swimmable blue waters and scenic green coast.
 You now need a reservation to visit Waianapanapa.
 Check out our travel guide to learn more about making a reservation and planning your trip to this breathtaking beach.

 Waianapanapa Black Sand Beach; Stacy Egan / Flickr; CC-BY-2.0

 RELATED: Waianapanapa State Park Travel Guide